hortibonn/pasitR/README.md

 # pasitR
-tree dormancy and phenology functions for use in the PASIT project group devtools::install_github("CWWhitney/pasitR")
+Tree dormancy and phenology functions for use in the PASIT project group devtools::install_github("CWWhitney/pasitR")

 An online version of the vignette html http://htmlpreview.github.io/?https://github.com/CWWhitney/pasitR/blob/master/vignettes/chill-yield-vignette.html